goodluckoguzie/WorldModels/README.md

 # World-Models

-# World Models Implementation In Chainer
+# World Models Implementation In Socnavenv
 This is a complete implementation, in Socnavenv , of the World Models framework described by David Ha and Jürgen Schmidhuber: https://arxiv.org/abs/1803.10122